nwchemgit/archivedforum/README.md

 # archivedforum
-Archived forum postings from http://www.nwchem-sw.org
+Archived forum postings from the old NWChem website